-The Degrees of Bachelor of Science and Master in Science are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 605, which at the time of going to print is in draft form, are as follows:
+The Degrees of Bachelor of Science and Master in Science are governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 605 are as follows:

-- 1. The Degrees of Bachelor of Science (BSc) and Master in Science (MSci) may be awarded by the University of Glasgow in the Faculties of Biomedical & Life Sciences, Information & Mathematical Sciences and Physical Sciences as Degrees in such designations as may be prescribed by Regulations. - 2.
-The award of the Degrees shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degrees which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
+- 1. The Degrees of Bachelor of Science (BSc) and Master in Science (MSci) may be awarded by the Senate of the University of Glasgow in the Faculties of Biomedical & Life Sciences, Information & Mathematical Sciences, and Physical Sciences, as Degrees in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 605 "Degree of Bachelor of Science and Master in Science".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
 The Degree of Bachelor of Science may be offered as a Degree in a designated subject or as a Degree with Honours in a principal subject; the Degree of Master in Science may be offered as a Degree in a principal subject or as a Degree in a principal subject with Work Placement.
-The early exit awards of Diploma of Higher Education (General Science) and Certificate of Higher Education (General Science) are also included in the Regulations.
+The early exit awards of Diploma of Higher Education (General Science) and Certificate of Higher Education (General Science) shall be governed by the Generic Undergraduate Regulations.